 Sally Pettipher, specialist in sports philanthropy, was originator of the All School’s legacy programme for RWC 2015 and has worked with Jason Leonard on a number of charitable initiatives.
 She holds several Trusteeships, executive and non-executive positions in sports organisations and educational establishments.

-Neil Blewitt is a corporate exchange specialist who works in the City and in his spare time is generously organising ATLAS’s inaugural Golf Day and a peloton of cyclists in the 2016 Tour of Cambridgeshire.
+Neil Blewitt is a corporate exchange specialist who works in the City and in his spare time generously organises ATLAS’s annual Golf Day, coordinates the ATLAS Trek team, and manages our increasing peloton of cyclists in the annual Grand Fondo, Tour of Cambridgeshire.